-“Most insurance companies have restrictions on how they cover motor homes,” says Bert Alanko, chairman of the Recreational Vehicle Renters Association (RVRA) and owner of Phoenix-based MBA Insurance, a premier RV-rental insurance agency.
+“Most auto insurance companies have restrictions on how they cover motor homes,” says Bert Alanko, owner of Phoenix-based MBA Insurance, a premier RV-rental insurance agency.

 Insurers treat RVs differently than passenger cars or SUVs.
 The cost of RVs and the potential for extensive physical damage in an accident mean the ordinary coverage minimums that apply to passenger cars are too low.
 Additionally, because many RVs are driven by people who aren’t accustomed to the extra size and length, insurers believe there is a greater risk for accidents.

 Many car insurance companies offer RV-specific insurance policies to cover your vehicle, its contents and the perils that are specific to motor homes.

 If you decide to buy a motorhome, you may encounter some of the same issues as if you rented.
 Not all car insurance companies are prepared to insure a motorhome year-round, even if they offer temporary insurance to rent one.

 “However, you may want to look into a specialty RV insurance policy,” Alanko says.
 “These policies provide coverage for items and areas that car insurance often does not cover, such as your belongings, increased towing, vacation liability and replacement cost.”

 The main basic coverages offered for a motorhome or RV insurance policy are: